 We have a comprehensive guide on how to choose a boat for charter.
 This discusses the different types of charter and boats and offers advice about what you need to consider when choosing a boat.

 When choosing a boat, the broker will do all the work on your behalf.
-You can have a look at options on a website but get in touch, tell them your requirements and they’ll find a boat fitting for your event.
+You can have a look at options on a website but get in touch.
+This will tell them your requirements and they’ll find a boat fitting for your event.

 You will also need to consider a pick-up point and drop off wharf for your charter.
 We have a guide to the wharves whereby we tell you all about their facilities and nearby amenities, but if you’re new to the area ask for advice when booking.
 Multiple pick-ups from different locations cost extra but they can be accommodated for.